epgmedia/powersportsbusiness/wp-content/plugins/my-calendar/readme.txt

 Donate link: http://www.joedolson.com/donate.php
 Tags: calendar, dates, times, events, scheduling, event manager, event calendar Requires at least: 3.4.2
-Tested up to: 3.8.2
+Tested up to: 3.9.1
 License: GPLv2 or later
-Stable tag: 2.3.0
+Stable tag: 2.3.9

 Accessible WordPress event calendar plugin.
 Show events from multiple calendars on pages, in posts, or in widgets.

 == Description ==

-My Calendar provides event management with richly customizable ways to display events.
-The plug-in can support individual event calendars within WordPress Multisite, multiple calendars displayed by categories, locations or author, or simple lists of upcoming events.
+My Calendar does WordPress event management with richly customizable ways to display events.
+The plug-in supports individual event calendars within WordPress Multisite, multiple calendars displayed by categories, locations or author, or simple lists of upcoming events.

 Easy to use for anybody, My Calendar provides enormous potential for developers needing a custom calendar interface.

 * 	[Buy the User's Guide](http://www.joedolson.com/articles/my-calendar/users-guide/) for extensive help with set up and use.
 *   [Buy My Calendar: Submissions](https://www.joedolson.com/articles/my-calendar/submissions/), the PRO extension for front-end event submissions

-= Basic Features: =
+= Features: =

 *	Standard calendar grid and list views of events
 * 	Show events in monthly, weekly, or daily view.
 * 	Mini-calendar view for compact displays (as widget or as shortcode)
-*	Widget to show today's events
-*	Widget to show upcoming or past events
-* 	Event Search widget
+*	Widgets: today's events, upcoming events, compact calendar, event search
 *	Custom templates for event output
 *	Limit views by categories, location, author, or host
 *	Disable default CSS and default JavaScript or display only on specific Pages/Posts